Pet health reset: 5 reasons to transform your dog’s well-being

 Obesity, in particular, has become increasingly common and can lead to serious health concerns such as diabetes, joint issues, and heart disease.

-Maintaining a healthy diet and ensuring regular exercise for your dog is essential to prevent these issues.
+Maintaining a healthy diet and ensuring your dog exercises regularly are essential to prevent these issues.

 Preventive measures include managing parasites through regular treatments and keeping up with grooming to check for skin irritations or ear problems.